-Peer Advocates - Engineering Peer Advocates are students in their junior or senior year who offer a variety of direct services — academic advising, help with choosing a major, engineering excellence seminars, training in study skills, and career services — as well as referrals to other campus services.
+Peer Advocates - Engineering Peer Advocates are students in their junior or senior year who offer a variety of direct services — peer advising, help with choosing a major, training in study skills, and career services — as well as referrals to other campus services.
 Peer Advocates receive paraprofessional training from a variety of campus resources.
-The Peer Advocates hold walk-in office hours in the conference room outside of the Dean’s Office, ECAD 100A, and offer online chat services.
+The Peer Advocates hold walk-in office hours outside of the Dean’s Office (ECAD 100), in the Engineering Quadrangle in the Aden Hall Tutoring Lounge (ADEN 102), and offer online chat services.
 First-year students can learn more about this program on the Peer Advocates page.

 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
 Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

 Fall 2015 Schedule: Free tutoring for lower- and most upper-division engineering courses is offered in the BOLD Center (ECCE 100), Aden Hall Tutoring Lab (ADEN 102), and in Williams Village North (Room 166B near the lobby).
 For complete hours, please visit the Student Success Center website, stop by the BOLD Center (ECCE 100), or contact email@example.com.

 Applied Mathematics (APPM) Coursework Fall 2015 Schedule – TA Office Hours held in ECES 109 (Calculus 1), ECCR 244 (Calculus 2 & 3), and STAD 262A-B (Differential Equations w/ Linear Algebra).
 Visit specific course pages for office hours.